 As this is my first trip to your beautiful island, I look forward to making new connections, enjoying the warm hospitality that the people of Taiwan are renowned for.

-The visiting delegation also included Prime Minister's wife and Acting Director of Public Prosecutions Lomvula Hlophe, Economic Planning and Development Minister Dr. Thambo Gina, Principal Secretary Thabisile Mlangeni, and Principal Secretary in the Prime Minister's Office Bertram Stewart, and was accompanied to the Presidential Office by Eswatini Ambassador Promise Msibi.
+The delegation also included Prime Minister's wife and Acting Director of Public Prosecutions Lomvula Hlophe, Economic Planning and Development Minister Dr. Thambo Gina, Principal Secretary Thabisile Mlangeni, and Principal Secretary in the Prime Minister's Office Bertram Stewart, and was accompanied to the Presidential Office by Eswatini Ambassador Promise Msibi.